Salient Object Detection: A Benchmark: Salient Object Detection Benchmark

 Using the \textbf{F-measure} (\ie, $F_\beta$), the five best models are: DRFI, MC, RBD, DSR, and GMR, where DRFI model consistently wins over all the 5 datasets.
 MC ranks the second best over 2 datasets and the third best over 2 datasets.
 SR and SIM models perform the worst.

-With respect to the \textbf{AUC} score, DRFI again ranks the best over all six datasets.
+With respect to the \textbf{AUC} score, DRFI again ranks the best over all seven datasets.
 Following DRFI, DSR model ranks the second over 4 datasets.
 RBD ranks the second on 1 dataset and the third on 2 datasets.
 While PCA ranks the third on 1 dataset in terms of AUC score, it is not on the list of top three contenders using $F_\beta$ measure.
-IT, LC, and SR achieve the worst performance.
-It is worth being mentioned that all the models perform well above chance level (AUC = 0.5) on six benchmark datasets.
+IT, SR, and SUN achieve the worst performance.
+It is worth being mentioned that all the models perform well above chance level (AUC = 0.5) on seven benchmark datasets.

 Rankings of models using \textbf{MAE} are more diverse than either $F_\beta$ or AUC scores.
 DSR, RBD and DRFI rank on the top, but none of them are among top three models over \textbf{JuddDB}.
 MC, which performs well in terms of $F_\beta$ and AUC, is not included in the top three models on any dataset.
 PCA performs the best on \textbf{JuddDB} but worse on others.
 SIM and SVO models perform the worst.